11 Ways to Clean Your Coffee Percolator

 They have different parts and pieces that need to be disassembled to get the percolator clean.

-The best place to start when you want to learn how to clean coffee percolators is with daily maintenance.
+The best place to start when you want to learn how to clean your coffee percolators is with daily maintenance.
 Prevention is always the best medicine, so the easiest thing you can do is to simply remove the coffee beans and rinse your percolator after each use.

 This simple cleaning activity alone will make your other cleaning times easier and improve the function of your coffee percolator.
 Over time, the coffee leaves behind a residue, and you need to clean each part of the percolator to ensure you get is clean the right way.